novix-sa/Pyplan/docs/Pyplan Library.md

 Following the example above, any data cube indexed by "Items" will contain "Item 1" , "Item 2" , "Item 3"

 ### Cube
-Tha Cube object is a DataArr
+Tha Cube object is a labeled DataArray defined as following:

 ## Data Structure
 Based on X-Array objects, with a different approach to index definition and manipulation